MRH4287/FFNetParser/Readme.md

 ### Import / Export

-To Import or Export your Config, click on the `Config Import / Export` in the top of the Fanfiction.net Page.
+To Import or Export your Config, click on the `Config Import / Export` in the Menu.

 ### Synchronization